pcjdhhhh/TILB/README.md

 In the main file, just set the file_name to the time series file name you want to test.

+In addition to the datasets in the paper, we have conducted experiments on all datasets in the UCR collection with more than 700 samples (53 newly added datasets).
+The experimental results can be found in the "results" folder.
+We have also generated critical difference diagrams for the newly added datasets, which can similarly be found in the "results" folder.

 ## General Example
 Two datasets 'coil100'， 'Wafer' are provided.
 Just run 'main.py'